 A graduate student in the School of Library and Information Science must meet the general requirements for admission to the university graduate program as outlined in the Graduate Bulletin.
 The Southern Miss Graduate School applications are fully online effective fall 2011.
 Please submit your application, all required documentation listed below, and required fees via the online application found at the Graduate School for admission consideration.

 Applications for admission are evaluated by a combination of the following criteria:

 Undergraduate Record - Recently, students qualifying for regular admission to the master's program have had a 3.0 (4.0 scale) grade point average for the last two years of undergraduate study.
 For conditional admission, the School of Library and Information Science adheres to the policies of the Graduate School as stated in the graduate bulletin.

 Letters of Recommendation - Three letters of recommendation by professionals in the field assessing the readiness of the applicant for graduate work must be submitted to the School of Library and Information Science.
 These are submitted electronically with your online application.

-Letter of Application - (minimum 1,000 words) Letter of application discussing the development of the student's interest in library and information science, the types of libraries or other information environments in which they are interested and statements about the student's potential contributions to the field.
+Statement of Purpose - (minimum 1,000 words) Letter of application discussing the development of the student's interest in library and information science, the types of libraries or other information environments in which they are interested and statements about the student's potential contributions to the field.
 This is submitted electronically with your online application.